Masthead

 Iris Cai

-Iris Cai (she/her) is a junior from the SF Bay Area.
-Her poetry has been recognized by YoungArts, Poetry Society of America, and the Alliance for Young Artists & Writers, and is published in or forthcoming from COUNTERCLOCK, Rattle, Neologism Poetry Journal, and elsewhere.
-An alumna of the Iowa Young Writers’ Studio and the Kenyon Review Young Writers’ Workshop, she also serves as co-junior editor of her school’s literary and arts magazine.
-When she’s not writing, Iris plays piano and takes too many pictures of her cat.
+Iris Cai (she/her) is a freshman at Stanford University.
+Her poetry has been recognized by YoungArts, the Adroit Prizes, Poetry Society of America, and the national Scholastic Art & Writing Awards, and appears in COUNTERCLOCK, Rattle, On the Seawall, and elsewhere.
+She is an alumna of the Iowa Young Writers’ Studio, Kenyon Review Young Writers Workshop, and Adroit Journal Summer Mentorship Program.
+When not writing, Iris plays piano and takes too many pictures of her cat.

 Co-founder & EIC